bigskysoftware/htmx/www/content/docs.md

 ```

 However, you will probably need the global `htmx` variable, which gives your code access to methods like
 `htmx.onLoad` and allow you to use npm-installed htmx plugins.
-You can use one of the solutions following solutions
+You can use one of the following solutions
 to achieve this.